June 2017 Update

-- Hartford World Bond Fund returns were positive over the course of the month as both global government core exposure and opportunistic exposures contributed to returns
+- Hartford World Bond Fund returns were positive over the course of the month as opportunistic strategies contributed positive performance and global government core exposures detracted

 Expenses2 % (Class A) Net Op.
 Exp.: 1.05% Gross Op.
 Exp.: 1.11%